Harshit-Verma-Official/Website-Blocker/README.md

 # Website-Blocker
-This is a simple Python Script to block websites in a computer.
+Python Script to block websites in a computer.

 # Prerequisite :
 - Python must be installed.